top of page

 Signs You Need to Replace Your Electrical Panel

-If your circuit breakers are constantly flipping or fuses are blowing because your electrical lines are overloaded.
+If your home's electrical panel is constantly flipping circuit breakers or blowing fuses because your electrical lines are overloaded.

 Your service is at 60 amps instead of at least 100 amps or the modern standard of 200 amps.